fmacia/docker-backups/README.md

 The script works by querying current running containers for specific labels:

+### General labels

 - **com.defcomsoftware.backup.[type]=true:** The type of backup to create.
 Currently, the script supports:
   - "mysql" (for MariaDB or MySQL)
   - "postgresql" (for PostgreSQL)
   - "files" (for files)
   - "drush" (for Drush)
+  - "sqlite" (for SQLite)
 - **com.defcomsoftware.backup.[type].destination:** The path on the host where the backups of this container will be placed (relative to the BACKUPS_ROUTE parameter)

+### Files module labels

-- **com.defcomsoftware.backup.files.source:** (Only used for type "files") The folder to copy from the container
+- **com.defcomsoftware.backup.files.source:** The folder to copy from the container

+### Drush module labels

 - **com.defcomsoftware.backup.drush.path:** (Only used for type "drush") The drush executable path

-A new label will be added in the near future to allow to set the backup name instead of directly using the container name.
+### SQLite module labels

+- **com.defcomsoftware.backup.sqlite.source:** The database to backup
+- **com.defcomsoftware.backup.sqlite.host:** Set it to 1 to use the sqlite command from the host machine, as some containers use sqlite but do not have the sqlite3 binary included.
+If set, the srouce label must be a path from the host machine

 Example: